Geoscience - 5 Ways to Explore and Improve Your Career Options

 On Vancouver Island there are a number of companies working in various geoscience fields such as:

-Having a current resume available to give out or Email to a potential employer is essential.
+Having a current resume available to give out or email to a potential employer is essential.
 It is also useful to have a set of various cover letters that can be adapted to accompany a resume.
 You should prepare carefully for any interviews you have – first impressions are important.
 Know your potential employer - research them and come up with questions to ask them.
-The VIU Career Centre will help you with many of these items.
+VIU's Career Studio will help you with many of these items.